 Even though you didn't employ a weapon while committing the act, you could still be accused of assault with a deadly weapon when you did have the chance to utilize force that was likely to result in severe bodily harm.
 Because of the potential severity of the harm, kicking or punching somebody in a sensitive area, like in the neck or head, could lead to charges of assault with a deadly weapon.

 Can an Assault With a Deadly Weapon Charge Under Penal Code 245 Be Lowered to a Lesser Charge?

 A skilled criminal defense lawyer could be able to have your aggravated assault charges lowered to simple assault charges.
 This charge attracts a shorter prison sentence and lower fines.
 Your lawyer might even be able to get the charge completely dropped when the evidence that is provided in court is presented to favor your case.

-Find an Assault Criminal Defense Attorney Near Me
+Find an Los Angeles Criminal Defense Attorney Near Me

 Using a deadly weapon in an assault is a serious offense in California.
 If you've been accused of an assault with a deadly weapon charge, you should hire a knowledgeable, committed criminal defense lawyer as quickly as possible.

 Our attorneys at the Los Angeles Criminal Attorney have a thorough comprehension of the state criminal court system as well as the local Los Angeles courts.
 If you have been detained or accused of assault with a deadly weapon offense, our lawyers will review the evidence and devise strong defense strategies to assist in getting the best possible result.
 Call us today at 424-333-0943.